 The United States Supreme Court is currently considering two cases concerning whether race-conscious admissions programs are permissible under federal law.
-While these cases are limited to the relatively narrow universe of college admissions, the Court’s decision may be instructive to private employers and will likely have implications beyond the classroom.
+While these cases are limited to the relatively narrow universe of university admissions, the Court’s decision may be instructive to private employers and will likely have implications beyond the classroom.

 Much is at stake.
-Many colleges view race-based admissions (quasi affirmative action plans) as a step towards correcting the institutional racial imbalances in higher education that have come as a result of years of inequality in the education system.
+Many universities view race-based admissions (quasi affirmative action plans) as a step towards correcting the institutional racial imbalances in higher education that have come as a result of years of inequality in the education system.
 Elizabeth B. Prelogar, the U.S. Solicitor General, argued in support of the universities in both cases.
-The Solicitor General argued that diversity in college has longer range benefits in the military, medical field, scientific community, and corporations.
+The Solicitor General argued that diversity in universities has long-range benefits in the military, medical field, scientific community, and corporations.
 She also argued that race is only used as a moderate “plus factor” in the admissions process, which is in line with current Court precedent.
 In challenging the programs, the plaintiffs argued that the Supreme Court has rejected racial classifications in areas such as jury selection, marriage, and elementary education, and the same logic should apply to institutions of higher education.
 Perhaps telling, Chief Justice Roberts inquired whether there are race-neutral means of achieving diversity.

 The Court is not expected to issue its decision for a few more months.
 However, employers may want to begin preparing now for how the outcome of this litigation could potentially affect corporate hiring and workplace diversity initiatives.

-Affirmative Action in the Workplace
+Affirmative Action in the Workplace and Reverse Discrimination Claims

 A Ripple Effect: Talent Pipelines and Corporate Diversity Initiatives

-Another, more indirect, consequence to employers would be that if universities cannot consider race, the diversity of their student bodies may decrease.
+Another, more indirect, consequence for employers would be that if universities cannot consider race, the diversity of their student bodies may decrease.
 Employers would then be looking at a much more homogenous group of applicants, and companies that have struggled to recruit and retain diverse candidates may face additional challenges.
 Anticipating this fallout, many companies submitted briefs urging the Court to uphold affirmative action plans in higher education.
 For these employers, affirmative action is important to creating a diverse workforce.

 Diversity, equity, and inclusion initiatives may feel the impact of the Court’s decision as well.
 When ruling on these cases, the Court may find that race cannot be considered at all in admissions, even as a moderate plus factor.
 If the Court issues a broad ruling, it may pave the way for future litigants to argue that diversity initiatives may not be legally pursued, whether in universities or the workplace.
-If this were to happen, companies that have publicly embraced the value of a diverse workforce would need to rethink how they talk about and implement this value.
+If this were to happen, companies that have publicly embraced the importance of a diverse workforce would need to rethink how they talk about and implement this value.
 In light of the Harvard and UNC cases pending before the Supreme Court, all employers who utilize affirmative action plans and have DEI initiatives should consult with legal counsel to ensure legal compliance and best practices going forward.